-A beautiful historic area, La Perouse is where Captain Arthur Phillip’s First Fleet initially landed in 1788 before deciding on Sydney Cove.
-The Aboriginal connection to the area, named after a French explorer, dates back thousands of years and indigenous-led Kadoo Tours offers fascinating insights.
+La Perouse is an important part of Sydney’s history.
+It’s where Captain Arthur Phillip’s First Fleet initially landed in 1788 before deciding on Sydney Cove.
+The area is named after a French explorer who missed the First Fleet by days.
+The Aboriginal connection to this land dates back thousands of years and is an important part of its story.

-On the northern headland is La Perouse Museum, where you’ll find exhibits from the voyage of Comte de la Perouse, who arrived just days after the First Fleet.
+La Perouse Museum is on the northern headland.
+Here you’ll find exhibits from the voyage of Comte de la Perouse, who arrived just days after the First Fleet.
 In heritage-listed Cable Station, the museum houses the complete Atlas of the Voyage of La Perouse as well as local Aboriginal stories.

 Nearby is the 1880s-built Bare Island Fort, featured in the Tom Cruise film Mission: Impossible 2.
 Once a quarter on Bare Island you can experience Blak Markets, a wonderful day of traditional Aboriginal dance performances, indigenous arts and craft stalls as well as tasty bush tucker.

 The water around Bare Island is a popular spot for scuba diving and snorkelling.
 Up on the headland is the Henry Head walking track, a 4km return trail to Endeavour Lighthouse and World War II battlements.
-You can walk a little farther to Cape Banks for more breathtaking bay and ocean views.
+Walk a little farther to Cape Banks for even more breathtaking bay and ocean views.